mspnp/aks-baseline-regulated/docs/deploy/14-validation-logs.md

 ### Azure Policy logs

-Azure policy definitions sync with your cluster about once every 15 minutes.
+Azure Policy definitions sync with your cluster about once every 15 minutes.
 To see when they sync you can execute the following query.

 ```kusto
 ContainerLogV2